 - Accreditation Council for Business Schools and Programs (ACBSP)

-If you have attended a non-accredited institution, your credits may be accepted if they are transferred to an accredited school.
-If this is the case, there's a good chance that you might have to re-take some courses.
+If CPA candidates have attended a non-accredited institution, your credits may be accepted if they are transferred to an accredited school.
+If this is the case, there's a good chance that you might have to re-take some courses to become a CPA.
 Consider this a good chance to review and expand your knowledge.
 After all, ever CPA must be a lifelong learner.

 For those coming to the North Dakota Board with an education from a foreign institution, you must have each course evaluated by an agency such as the National Association of State Boards of Accountancy.
 Their International Evaluation Services will verify your credits for the Board.
 NASBA's IES is the only such evaluation accepted by up to 20 other states.
 North Dakota also accepts evaluations from the Foreign Academic Credential Service.